- Location: Montana

 - Don't make or receive calls on your cell phone while you are driving.
 It's bad karma, everyone else on the road will be irritated with you, and you won't realize you're going too slow and swerving all over the place until you cause an accident.
 Same goes for applying makeup while driving: just don't!

-- Do listen to your stereo at a low enough volume that you can hear emergency sirens.
-Those fire trucks are a lot bigger than you, so you'll want to know one is approaching before it runs you over.
+- Listen to your stereo at a low enough volume that you can hear emergency sirens.
+Those fire trucks are a lot bigger than your vehicle, so you'll want to know one is approaching before it runs you over.

 Choose a County